 Spondylosis is a term used to describe bony overgrowths of the vertebrae (which form the spinal column).
 It has previously been known as spinal osteoarthritis although this is not technically accurate.

-In many cases, spondylosis will not cause any symptoms and people will not be aware of its presence unless they have to have a scan for another reason.
-Pain and other symptoms are only present if the bony overgrowths are causing irritation to other structures.
+In many cases, spondylosis will not cause any symptoms and people will not be aware they have it.
+They only find out if they have to have a scan for another reason.
+Pain and other symptoms are only present if the bony overgrowths cause irritation to other structures.

 This may be spinal ligaments, nerves or the intervertebral disc.
 Where nerves are being irritated by the bony growths, pain may radiate into other areas, or causing tingling or numbness into the legs (or arms for cervical (neck) spondylosis).